NathStevo97/certifications-notes/kubernetes/helm/Pluralsight_Helm/02_exploring_helm_releases.md

   - Charts folder - Contains other charts that the main chart is dependent upon
   - Templates folder - Contains the primary YAML files used to generate Kubernetes Manifests

-- Under templates folder, the mainifests used to create Kubernetes objects e.g. deployments, services, etc.
+- Under templates folder, the manifests used to create Kubernetes objects e.g. deployments, services, etc.
   - `_helpers.tpl` - Used for supporting functions to be referenced by YAML files in the template directories
   - Notes.txt - Contains help text for the charts.